stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

-Since the mouse buttons event source is _parameterized_ in this case we expose the source itself:
+In this case since mouse buttons are _parameterized_ we expose the source itself:

 ```java
 public class MouseDevice extends DesktopDevice {